 The cytochrome P450 enzyme system plays a key role in the metabolism of psychotropic and non-psychotropic drugs.
-Genetic defects in the isoenzymes of this system are present in certain ethnic groups that can put them at risks of being poor metabolizers and thus make them more vulnerable to toxic effects of drugs.
+Genetic defects in the isoenzymes of this system are present in certain ethnic groups that can put them at risks of being poor metabolizers and thus make them more vulnerable to the toxic effects of drugs.

-The notion of “cultural syndromes” was introduced by Lewis-Fernandez in the latest published Diagnostic and Statistical Manual of Mental Disorders as 1 of 3 concepts that replaced the concept of “culture-bound syndromes.”
-Lewis-Fernandez explained that cultural syndromes are “clusters of symptoms and attributions that tend to co-occur among individuals in specific cultural groups, communities, or contexts.”
+The notion of “cultural syndromes” was first introduced by Lewis-Fernandez in the latest published Diagnostic and Statistical Manual of Mental Disorders as 1 of 3 concepts that replaced the concept of “culture-bound syndromes.”
+Lewis-Fernandez wrote that cultural syndromes are “clusters of symptoms and attributions that tend to co-occur among individuals in specific cultural groups, communities, or contexts.”
 He led the development of DSM-V Cultural Formulation Interview, a standardized method for cultural assessment in mental health practice.

-An example of a cultural syndrome specific to Koreans and Korean immigrants is Hwa-Byung and what follows here is a summary of symptoms and possible treatments for this condition.
+An example of a cultural syndrome specific to Koreans and Korean immigrants is Hwa-Byung, and what follows here is a summary of symptoms and possible treatments for this condition.

 Treatments for Hwa-Byung vary widely.
-While some Korean families may be open to the concept of family therapy with a goal to benefit the family as a whole, other families may decline family therapy as they identify women to be the primary source of the problem in the family.
+While some Korean families may be open to the concept of family therapy to benefit the family as a whole, other families may decline family therapy as they identify women to be the primary source of the problem in the family.
 Korean women often have difficulties verbalizing their distress and directly confronting their spouse and children in therapy.
 Family therapy in the United States commonly engages families in discussing their interpersonal conflicts and family dynamics in session.
 But this is often not acceptable to the Korean culture.
 A family therapist working with this culture needs to be aware that when there are significant tension and stress among family members in a session, it may be necessary to incorporate individual sessions into the treatment.
 The wife may feel more comfortable discussing personal issues about relationships in a non-threatening and confidential environment of an individual session.
 In joint sessions, the therapist has to focus on teaching concrete skills rather than discuss the wife's specific concerns.
 The development of Hwa-Byung may be related to the chronic stress involved with interpersonal family conflicts, however other social issues like poverty, lack of trust in relationships, discrimination of women and other weaker individuals in the family can be an added source of stress.
-It is also important to note that the syndrome often manifests with physical symptoms rather than psychological symptoms.
+It also merits noting that the syndrome often manifests with physical symptoms rather than psychological symptoms.
 Thus a clinician should integrate psychotherapy in treatment early on and not just depend on medications to treat the physical symptoms.

 Dhat is a folk term used to describe severe anxiety and hypochondriacal concerns with the discharge of semen that contributes to feelings of weakness and exhaustion in the male population in rural India.

-Koro is a syndrome that exists in some East Asian cultures.
-This presents with intense anxiety related to fears that the genitalia will recede into the body and cause death.
+Koro is a syndrome that exists in some East Asian cultures; this presents with intense anxiety related to fears that the genitalia will recede into the body and cause death.